I want to share with you, step by step, how to start a blog on a budget.

 Some of the tools I list are ones that I have also used on this blog.

-(Therefore, I will only recommend things I have used myself, or I feel will be an appropriate alternatives to my suggestions).
+(Therefore, I will only recommend things I have used myself, or I feel will be an appropriate alternative to my suggestions).

 Alright…let’s break down what you’ll be learning in this guide!